The Worx TriVac WG512 is a 3-in-1 blower/vacuum/mulcher delivering 600 CFM at 75 MPH. It features a 12-amp motor. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Worx TriVac WG512 compare with similar leaf blowers.

-- Upon exiting the nozzle, the air can reach speeds of up to 75 MPH, which is on the lower end for electric handheld blowers.
+- At full power, this blower maxes out at 75 MPH, placing it on the lower end in terms of air speed for electric handheld blowers.
 For the fastest air speed in this category, you may want to consider the Craftsman CMEBL7000, which can expell air at a velocity that can reach 260 MPH.

-- The TriVac WG512 is powerful, with an airflow rating of 600 CFM (cubic feet per minute).
-This is certainly on the high end compared to other electric handheld blowers.
-If air volume is important to you, the Bauer 58905, with 805 CFM, could be in your good books.
+- Regarding its air volume, the Worx TriVac WG512 boasts an impressive airflow that can reach 600 CFM (Cubic Foot per Minute).
+This places it amongst the most powerful electric handheld blowers.
+If air volume is important to you, the EGO LBX1000, with 1000 CFM, could be in your good books.

 Here's a list of the most popular specific comparisons: